williehao/nginx-certbot/README.md

 ## Troubleshooting
 1.Q: too many certificates (5) already issued for this exact set of domains in the last 168 hours
-A: waiting for the time becuase this rate limit is exceeded when a subscriber requests a certificate for the same “exact set” of hostnames more than 5 times in a single week
+A: waiting for the time because this rate limit is exceeded when a subscriber requests a certificate for the same “exact set” of hostnames more than 5 times in a single week
 [Reference](  https://letsencrypt.org/docs/duplicate-certificate-limit/)

 2.Q: too many failed authorizations recently